RDFLib/pyLODE/README.md

 ## Use
-Currently pyLODE presents as a (CURRENTLY INCOMPLETE!)
-Python command-line utility.
+Currently pyLODE presents as a Python command-line utility, [pylode.py](pylode.py), and Bash and Windows scripts for it are available in the [bin/](bin/) directory.
+All use the same command line arguments.

 Soon an online version of it will be available too, just as LODE is (was) available online.

+### Command line arguments
+For the command line running of pyLODE, these are the command line argument options:

+* `-i` or `--inputfile`, *required if `-u` not used*
+  * The RDF ontology file you wish to generate HTML for Must be in either Turtle, RDF/XML, JSON-LD or N-Triples formats indicated by the file type extensions .rdf, .owl, .ttl, .n3, .nt, .json respectively
+* `-u` or `--url`, *required if `-1` not used*
+  * The RDF ontology you wish to generate HTML for, onlin.
+Must be an absolute URL that can be resolved to RDF, preferably via Content Negotiation.
+* `-c` or `--css, *optional, default 'false'*
+  * Whether (true) or not (false) to copy the default CSS file to the output directory.
+* `-o` or `--outputfile`, *optional*
+  * A name you wish to assign to the output file.
+Will be postfixed with .html.
+If not specified, the name of the input file or last segment of RDF URI will be used, + .html.

+#### Example call
+This call will create an HTML document for an ontology

 ## License
 This code is licensed using the GPL v3 licence.
 See the [LICENSE file](LICENSE) for the deed.